AndreasTar/Image_2_ASCII/CONTRIBUTING.md

 1. top level readme under Roadmap
 2. src/readme under TODOs
-3. there are [TODO's](#todo) scattered in the codebase, these can be found with your favorite search tool
+3. there are [TODOs](#todo) scattered in the codebase, these can be found with your favorite search tool

 ## Dependencies